WICG/web-printing/README.md

 ## Security & Privacy Considerations

-The scenarios described here refer to API access by websites in general and can be read as a justification for the recommendation of having it available only to [Isolated Web Apps](https://github.com/reillyeon/isolated-web-apps/blob/main/README.md).
-Note that despite this recommendation, this API is described independently from it.

 ### Fingerprinting
 The detailed information about the available local printers provide an [active fingerprinting](https://www.w3.org/TR/fingerprinting-guidance/#dfn-active-fingerprinting) surface.
 This is possible via the combination of `navigator.printing.getPrinters()` + `Printer.fetchAttributes()` API calls and does not require user consent.
 Some of these printer values are (but not limited to):
 * `printer-id`